manturon/wurdul/README.md

 # Wurdul

-Wordle clone where you have you guess the pronunciation of the word instead.
+Wordle clone where you have to guess the pronunciation of the word instead.

 ## Building